 There are two indications that will likely determine if you are suffering from psychological ED.
 These are:

 - Can you get an erection in the morning?

 Erections frequently occur during sleep.
 Sleep is often linked to the autonomic nervous system, which is divided into the parasympathetic and sympathetic systems.
 During the rapid eye movement phase of sleep, the body’s organs, including the erectile tissue of the penis, are all triggered.
 As a result, the tissues fill up with blood and make the penis firm.
 As the final REM phase occurs just before you wake up, you will frequently experience an erection.
 But what if this doesn’t happen?
 The parasympathetic nerves that trigger the blood to fill up in the tissue aren’t able to make the penis erect due to a psychological issue, such as anxiety or stress.
 Most men with psychological problems will find morning erections becoming less frequent or stopping altogether, even though they are physically capable of having them.

 - Are you able to get an erection while alone?

 If the answer is yes, then the main cause of your problem is probably in your mind as you’re physically capable of getting an erection but struggle when you’re with your partner.
 Perhaps you went through childhood trauma or abuse and feel ashamed of what happened to you in the past.
 Prolonged emotional distress related to financial, social, or family issues may also contribute to impotence.

 Erection problems are widespread in men of all ages.
-When you become aware of the warning signs, speak to your doctor or therapist.
+When you become aware of the warning signs, speak to your doctor or a licensed therapist at BetterHelp.
 He or she will help you to dig deep into the underlying causes of your impotence, and help you find the treatment that works best for you.
 If you find that traditional counseling is too costly, you may also benefit from online therapy.